Hôtel de Besenval: The Besenval era is coming to an end: The Comtesse de Moreton de Chabrillan

 Bought the Hôtel de Besenval in 1797: The widow Marie-Elisabeth-Olive Guigues, Comtesse de Moreton de Chabrillan (1761–1807), heiress to the Château de Digoine in Palinges.
 The comtesse was portrayed by Élisabeth Vigée Le Brun in 1782.

 Unlike the property and the fortune of the family de Ségur, the Hôtel de Besenval was exempt from expropriation by the revolutionary government since the former property of the Baron de Besenval was still considered Swiss-owned.
 In this context, it paid off for Joseph-Alexandre Pierre, Vicomte de Ségur, to ensure that, during the worst phase of the revolutionary turmoil, he was only perceived as executor of Pierre Victor de Besenval's will and not as his heir.

 The entrance hall of the Château de Digoine as it appeared at the end of the 19th century.
 Visible are the following works of art by Claude Michel which he produced for the nymphaeum of the Hôtel de Besenval: The relief showing Pan pursuing Syrinx under de gaze of Cupid (embedded in the wall on the left), one of the four vases (on a pedestal column at the top of the stairs) and the masterpiece: The now considered lost larger-than-life naiad, called La Source, on her original oval-shaped pedestal (the pedestal has apparently been rotated 180 degrees so that the bronze gargoyle cannot be seen in this photo).
-The benches with paw feet were also part of the nymphaeum's furnishings as well as two matching console tables with paw feet (the console tables are not visible in the photo, but like the benches they are still in the entrance hall of the Château de Digoine).
+The benches with paw feet were also part of the nymphaeum's furnishings, along with a pair of matching console tables with paw feet (the console tables are not visible in the photo, but like the benches they are still in the entrance hall of the Château de Digoine).